Orlando Mosquera

 Orlando Mosquera (born 25 December 1994), commonly known as Kuty Mosquera, is a Panamanian professional footballer who plays as a goalkeeper for Saudi Pro League club Al-Fayha and the Panama national team.

-Career
+Club career

 On 1 November 2015, Mosquera scored to tie Tauro 2-2 during the 90th minute.
 After that, he played for Tauro, helping them win the 2017 Panamanian top flight Clasura as well as the 2018 and 2019 Aperturas.